 The Smart Meter receives the Command, executes it by updating the Meter Balance, and sends a Response to the DCC.

 The DCC receives the Response and sends a Service Response (SRV 1.5) to the Supplier.

+Where SMETS1 Devices do not support ‘Adjust Meter Balance’ or ‘Reset Meter Balance’ the S1SP returns a SMETS1 Response indicating failure.

 Read (Device) - Read Payment Mode and Read Prepayment Configuration Data